Conclusion-Xforce/xforce-collections/xforce/aap_mgmt/roles/configure_hub_collections/README.md

-= hub_host: FQDN Hostname of the hub host (or VIP-name) that needs configuring = hub_admin_user: Username of the admin user on the hub = hub_admin_password: Password of the admin user on the hub
+= hub_host: FQDN Hostname of the hub host (or VIP-name) that needs configuring = hub_admin_user: Username of the admin user on the hub = hub_admin_password: Password of the admin user on the hub = hub_redhat_token: API Access token for Red Hat supported collection download, to be created at console.redhat.com
 - hub_validate_certs: Boolean determining SSL certificate validation
 - hub_remote_repos: List dictionaries holding remote sources for repositories
     - = name: Name of the collection repository in the hub